mcferrill/dotfiles/README.md

 Requirements
 ------------
-The only real requirement for this to install is python.
-More tools that are
+The only real dependencies are python and git.
+More tools that are configured:
-configured:

 * Zsh
 * Bash